horntell/php-sdk/README.md

 ## Installation

 You can install the SDk using Composer.
 Add this to your `composer.json` file.
+(Or use `dev-master` for nightly builds).

 ```json
 {